tonysneed/net-core-lambda-di-config/Readme.md

     }
     ```

-1. Add a `ConfigureServices` method to the `Function` class in order to register services with the DI system
+1. Add a `ConfigureServices` method to the `Function` class in order to register services with the DI system.

-    ```chsarp
+    ```csharp
     private void ConfigureServices(IServiceCollection serviceCollection)
     {
-        // Register Config Service with DI system serviceCollection.AddTransient<IConfigurationService, ConfigurationService>();
+        // Register services with DI system
+        serviceCollection.AddTransient<IEnvironmentService, EnvironmentService>();
+        serviceCollection.AddTransient<IConfigurationService, ConfigurationService>();
     }
     ```